pykello/arunos/README.md

  * a small process table and scheduler,
  * a polling virtio block driver and read-only FAT16 filesystem,
  * ELF loading from disk,
- * basic system calls: putch, getch, exit, getpid, fork, exec, yield, wait,
+ * basic system calls: putch, getch, exit, getpid, fork, exec, yield, wait, dir,
  * a small user-space library with string, stdio, math, and syscall helpers,
  * a kernel monitor implementation with diagnostic commands.